apache/beam-site/src/documentation/sdks/euphoria.md

 ```
 The operator consumes `input`, it applies given lambda expression (`String::valueOf`) on each element of `input` and returns mapped `Datatset`.
 Developer is guided through series of steps when creating operator so the declaration of an operator is straightforward.
 To start building operator just wrote its name and '.'.
 Your IDE will give you hits.

 First step to build any operator is to give it a name through `named()` method.
 This is optional but recommended step.
-The name is propagated through system and can latter used when debugging.
+The name is propagated through system and can latter be used when debugging.

 ### Coders and Types
-Beam's Java SDK requires developers to supply `Coder` for custom element type in order to have an way of materializing elements.
+Beam's Java SDK requires developers to supply `Coder` for custom element type in order to have a way of materializing elements.
 Euphoria integrates [Kryo](https://github.com/EsotericSoftware/kryo) as default way of serialization.
-Recommended way of using [Kryo](https://github.com/EsotericSoftware/kryo) is to register all the types which will Kryo serialize with it.
+Recommended way of using [Kryo](https://github.com/EsotericSoftware/kryo) is to register all the types which will Kryo serialize.
 Sometimes it is also a good idea to register Kryo serialisers of its own too.
 Euphoria allows you to do that by implementing your own `KryoRegistrar` and using it as input to `RegisterCoders`.
 The `RegisterCoders` can also be used as convenient way of supplying Beam `Coder` for specified element types.
 ```java
 RegisterCoders
   .to(flow)